 Big Brains, Little Bodies: The Science of Early Learners

 Children’s Books - The Musical!
 Transforming Children’s Books into a Musical Experience

 Diversity in the Early Childhood Classroom: Exploring World Cultures with Music

 Friends, Friends 123: Developing Social-Emotional Teaching Strategies that Support Friendship Skills and Emotional Literacy

-Getting Inside Story: Drama as a Tool for Early Childhood Language Development
+Getting Inside the Story: Drama as a Tool for Early Childhood Language Development

-Jumping of the Page: Storytelling and Literacy for Early Learners
+Jumping off the Page: Storytelling and Literacy for Early Learners

 Language Development and Vocabulary Acquisition for Toddlers and Pre-K Students